 It was also the last time I traveled with my grandparents before my beloved grandfather passed away from lung cancer in 1996.

 I treasure the memories of those family meals we shared in their cabin, Granddad telling hilarious stories as we rocked on the porch, and Granny tending to me after I made the mistake of drinking from the creek during our sweaty hike down to the waterfalls.

-So when we visited the state park in February 2021 to celebrate Mary’s birthday, all these memories came rushing back to me as we checked into our Cloudland Canyon cabin.
+So when we visited the Georgia State Park to celebrate Mary’s birthday, all these memories came rushing back to me as we checked into our Cloudland Canyon cabin.

 Read on for our review of the state park cabin, including the area’s early and Depression-era history, accommodations, amenities, and noteworthy nearby attractions.